hajdumozes/kata-collection/src/main/java/sevenkyu/triangle/notes.md

 ✅ case 3: one side is bigger, than the two other combined, return false

 ✅ case 4: no side is bigger, than the two other combined, return true

+case 5: one side is equal to the other two combined, should return false;